Single IRB for Federal Common Rule Agencies

 What are the requirements of the Common Rule's cooperative research single IRB requirement?

-The NIH policy requires that all domestic sites participating in multi-site studies involving non-exempt human subjects research funded by NIH use a single Institutional Review Board (sIRB).
+The Common Rule requires that domestic institutions engaged in federally funded, non-exempt, cooperative human subjects research use a single Institutional Review Board (sIRB).

-What is the NIH definition of "multi-site research"?
+What is the Common Rule's definition of "cooperative research"?

-NIH defines a multi-site study as one that uses the same protocol to conduct human subjects research at more than one site.
-A site is considered to be conducting human subjects research if it is "engaged" in the research.
+Cooperative research projects are those that involve more than one institution.
+An institution is considered to be involved in human subjects research if it is "engaged" in the research.
 In general, an institution is engaged in research when:

-For additional help determining if a site is engaged in human subjects research, including limited exceptions to the above examples, see Engagement in Human Subjects Research Worksheet.
+For additional help determining if an institution is engaged in human subjects research, including limited exceptions to the above examples, see Engagement in Human Subjects Research Worksheet.

-If you are unsure whether or not your NIH study qualifies as multi-site research, please contact the NYU IRB Office at email@example.com or (212)998-4808.
+If you are unsure whether or not your federally funded grant qualifies as cooperative research, please contact the NYU IRB Office at email@example.com or (212)998-4808.

-What to do for NIH multi-site studies when...
+What to do for federally funded cooperative research studies when...